data-to-insight/ofsted-jtai-scrape-tool/README.md

 ## Future work

 - Some of the in-progress efforts are included as a point of discuss or stepping stone for others to develop within the download .xlsx file.
-For example a set of columns detailing simplistic inspection sentiment analysis based on the language used in the most recent report (ref cols: sentiment_score, inspectors_median_sentiment_score, sentiment_summary, main_inspection_topics). *Note that the inclusion of these columns does not dictate that the scores are accurate, these additions are a starting point for discussion|suggestions and development!!*
+For example a set of columns detailing simplistic inspection sentiment analysis based on the language used in the most recent report (ref cols: sentiment_score, inspectors_median_sentiment_score, sentiment_summary, main_inspection_topics). *Note that the inclusion of these columns does not dictate that the scores are accurate, these additions are a starting point for discussion|suggestions and development.*

 - Geographical/Geospatial visualisations of results by region, la etc. are in progress.
 The basis for this is aready in place but some anomolies with how LA/counties boundary data is configured is an issue for some and thus the representation requires a bit more thought.